datadryad/dryad-app/app/views/tenants/ucop/_help.html.md

 -  Location information : Include the geo-corridinates or name of the location where your data were generated or the location that is the focus of your research

 ##  Upload Basics
 Here is some basic information on uploading datasets.
-See Policies section below for more details.
+See FAQs section below for more details.

 - We accept all file formats, although it is good practice to share data using open formats.
 See the [UK Data Archive](http://www.data-archive.ac.uk/create-manage/format/formats-table) for a list of optimal file formats
 - Include any files that may help others to use your data.
 This includes readme files, formal metadata files, or other critical information